votinginfoproject/android-white-label-app/README.md

     -  Note that the Google Maps API uses the Android key, and the Google Directions and Civic Info APIs use the browser key.

+*  Edit `app/src/main/res/values/api_keys.xml` in the project to add in your [Google Analytics](http://www.google.com/analytics) tracking ID, if you have one.

 #### Running the app